 As Lyon & Healy continues to uphold the finest principles in harpmaking for a second century, the company and its employees move forward, unyielding in their commitment to craft, value and service, and setting new standards along the way.

-Alberto, Aida and Victor Salvi are the children of a Venetian violin maker, Rodolfo Salvi, who moved to Viggiano, a small city in southern Italy famous for the construction of harps.
+Alberto, Aida and Victor Salvi were the children of a Venetian violin maker, Rodolfo Salvi, who moved to Viggiano, a small city in southern Italy famous for the construction of harps.
 In the early 20th century, the Salvi family moved to the United States, where their passion for this instrument sealed the destiny of the three youngsters.
-Alberto Salvi was to be defined by the celebrated Nicanor Zabaleta as "the greatest harpist of all time".
+Alberto Salvi was to be defined by the celebrated Nicanor Zabaleta as "the greatest harpist of all time."

 Aida Salvi became a composer and harpist with the Chicago Opera.
 Victor Salvi became